-Project Approval MP05_0037 was modified on five occasions between 2006 and 2021.
+Project Approval MP05_0037 was modified on six occasions between 2006 and 2023.
 This included the following modifications:

-- Modification 1 (MOD 1): Construction of additional plant to improve the quality of the final waste oil product, determined 16 May 2007; - Modification 2 (MOD 2): Modification of monitoring requirements to ensure consistency with the EPL, determined 18 October 2011; - Modification 4 (MOD 4): Replacement of the stack at monitoring point 19, determined 10 December 2014; - Modification 5 (MOD 5): Construction and operation of new equipment (oil polishing system, multifuel burner, six additional oil storage tanks with total combined storage of 2.4 ML and safety and fire-fighting systems) and increase the height of the Multi-Fuel Burner Stack, to enable the facility to produce both Class I and Class II product oils, determined 9 September 2016; and - Modification (MOD 6): Construction and operation of a Mobile Oil Polishing Plant (MOPP) for a trial period of 30 months, determined 20 August 2021.
+- Modification 1 (MOD 1): Construction of additional plant to improve the quality of the final waste oil product, determined 16 May 2007; - Modification 2 (MOD 2): Modification of monitoring requirements to ensure consistency with the EPL, determined 18 October 2011; - Modification 4 (MOD 4): Replacement of the stack at monitoring point 19, determined 10 December 2014; - Modification 5 (MOD 5): Construction and operation of new equipment (oil polishing system, multifuel burner, six additional oil storage tanks with total combined storage of 2.4 ML and safety and firefighting systems) and increase the height of the Multi-Fuel Burner Stack, to enable the facility to produce both Class I and Class II product oils, determined 9 September 2016; - Modification (MOD 6): Construction and operation of a Mobile Oil Polishing Plant (MOPP) for a trial period of 30 months, determined 20 August 2021; and - Modification (MOD 7): Construct an additional waste gas stack to separate emission flow from the existing stack into two distinct emission points, determined 11 October 2023.

 Please note, Modification 21 for the relocation of oil storage tanks was withdrawn.
-Works associated with MOD 5 have not commenced, while MOD 6 is still within the 30-month trial period.
+Works associated with MOD 5 have not commenced, while MOD 6 is still within the trial period2.